AEVILOP/portfolio/README.txt

 A sleek, responsive personal portfolio website designed to showcase my projects, skills, and professional journey.

 ## 🚀 Demo
-You can view the live site here: [Insert your live link here, e.g., GitHub Pages link]
+You can view the live site here: [https://anirban-banerjee-portfolio.netlify.app/]

 ## 🛠️ Tech Stack
 This portfolio is built using core web technologies to ensure performance and clean design: